ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   application deployment and optimizes time to market.
 @web_ibm_containers

-The most popular containerization technology nowadays is Docker.
+The most popular containerization technology nowadays is *Docker*.
 Docker enables developers to build, deploy, run, update and manage containers.
 Docker uses the Linux kernel (the operating system's base component) and kernel features (like Cgroups and namespaces) to separate processes so they can run independently.
 Docker essentially takes an application and its dependencies and turns them into a virtual container that can run on any Windows, macOS or Linux-running computer system.
 Docker is based on a client-server architecture, with Docker Engine serving as the underlying technology.
-Docker provides an image-based deployment model, making sharing apps simple across computing environments
+Docker provides an image-based deployment model, making sharing apps simple across computing environments @web_ibm_containers.
-@web_ibm_containers.
 Docker is an open platform for developing, shipping, and running applications.
 Docker allows you to separate your applications from your infrastructure so you can deliver software quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your applications.
 By taking advantage of Docker's methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production @web_docker_get_docker.
 Docker provides many tools and components, the most important of which is *Docker Engine*.
 Docker Engine is an open source containerization technology for building and containerizing your applications.
 Docker Engine acts as a client-server application with: A server with a long-running daemon process dockerd.
 APIs which specify interfaces that programs can use to talk to and instruct the Docker daemon.
 A command line interface (CLI) client docker.
 The CLI uses Docker APIs to control or interact with the Docker daemon through scripting or direct CLI commands.
 Many other Docker applications use the underlying API and CLI.
-The daemon creates and manages Docker objects, such as images, containers, networks, and volumes.
-@web_docker_engine *Docker Build* is one of Docker Engine's most used features.
+The daemon creates and manages Docker objects, such as images, containers, networks, and volumes. @web_docker_engine *Docker Build* is one of Docker Engine's most used features.
 Whenever you are creating an image you are using Docker Build.
 Build is a key part of your software development life cycle allowing you to package and bundle your code and ship it anywhere.
 Docker Build is more than a command for building images, and it's not only about packaging your code.
 It's a whole ecosystem of tools and features that support not only common workflow tasks but a lso provides support for more complex and advanced scenarios @web_docker_build.
 Finally, when we talk about docker is essential to talk about *Docker Compose* too.
 Docker Compose is a tool for defining and running multi-container applications.
 It is the key to unlocking a streamlined and efficient development and deployment experience.
 Compose simplifies the control of your entire application stack, making it easy to manage services, networks, and volumes in a single, comprehensible YAML configuration file.
 Then, with a single command, you create and start all the services from your configuration file.
-Compose works in all environments; production, staging, development, testing, as well as CI workflows.
-It also has commands for managing the whole lifecycle of your
+Compose works in all environments;
+production, staging, development, testing, as well as CI workflows.
+It also has commands for managing the whole lifecycle of your application:
-application:
 - Start, stop, and rebuild services
 - View the status of running services
 - Stream the log output of running services